 - Chronic pain or terminal illness.

-- Major life changes: divorce, job loss, grief.
+- Major life changes β divorce, job loss, grief.

-🔑 How to Assess Suicide Risk
+π How to Assess Suicide Risk

-✅ Key questions to ask:
+β Key questions to ask:

-- “Are you thinking about hurting yourself?”
+- βAre you thinking about hurting yourself?β

-- “Do you have a plan?”
+- βDo you have a plan?β

-- “Do you have the means to carry out your plan?”
+- βDo you have the means to carry out your plan?β

-- “Have you ever tried to harm yourself before?”
+- βHave you ever tried to harm yourself before?β

-🩺 What to Do if a Patient Is at Risk
+π©Ί What to Do if a Patient Is at Risk

-For NCLEX and practice:
+For both NCLEX and real-world practice:

-- Stay with them!
-Never leave them alone.
+- Stay with them β never leave them alone.

 - Remove any dangerous objects (sharp items, belts, medications).

-- Notify the healthcare team immediately.
+- Immediately, notify the healthcare team.

 - Keep the environment safe.

-- Provide constant supervision if needed.
+- In addition, provide constant supervision if necessary.

-- Document everything clearly.
+- Document everything clearly and objectively.

-- Arrange mental health consult.
+- Arrange a mental health consult.

-🗝️ Nursing Communication Tips
+ποΈ Nursing Communication Tips

 - Use a calm, non-judgmental tone.

-- Listen without interrupting.
+- Moreover, listen carefully without interrupting.

 - Avoid false reassurance.

-📚 NCLEX and Nursing Bundle Pro Tip
+π NCLEX and Nursing Bundle Pro Tip

-- Prioritize patient safety.
+- Prioritize patient safety above all.

-- Use direct questions.
+- Use direct, clear questions.

-✅ Key Takeaway
+β Key Takeaway